Strong and weak wave turbulence regimes in Bose-Einstein condensates: Numerical parameters

 \section{Numerical parameters}

-All essential numerical parameters for the numerical simulation runs are given in Table~\ref{tab:param}.
+All essential numerical parameters for simulation runs are given in Table~\ref{tab:param}.
 To systematically study the transition from weak wave turbulence to strong turbulence, we fix the size of the computing domain in Fourier space with $k_{\rm max}=173$, and the forcing position with $k_{\rm f}=125$ for all the runs.
+The hyperviscous prefactor $D_{\rm R}$ and exponent $s$ are chosen to absorb the particle flux beyond the forcing range, preventing high-$k$ pileup while avoiding dissipating the inertial range of the inverse cascade.
+Using hyperviscosity in this way is typical for turbulence simulations to address the finite maximum wavenumber in the simulation, a constraint not present in the original physical system.
+Similarly, $D_{\rm L}$, $r$ and $D_0$ are chosen to maximize the $k$-space inertial range by providing controlled dissipation at the largest scales.